-Jim Lehrer of the ‘MacNeil-Lehrer Report’ dies at 85
+‘NewsHour’ host and debate moderator Jim Lehrer dies at 85

-NEW YORK (AP) — Jim Lehrer, co-host and later host of the nightly PBS “NewsHour” that for decades offered a thoughtful take on current events, has died, PBS said Thursday.
+NEW YORK (AP) — Jim Lehrer, longtime host of the nightly PBS “NewsHour” whose serious, sober demeanor made him the choice to moderate 11 presidential debates between 1988 and 2012, has died, PBS said Thursday.
 He was 85.

 Lehrer died “peacefully in his sleep,” according to PBS.
 He had suffered a heart attack in 1983 and more recently, had undergone heart valve surgery in April 2008.

 For Lehrer, and for his friend and longtime partner Robert MacNeil, broadcast journalism was a service, with public understanding of events and issues its primary goal.
-Lehrer was also a frequent moderator of presidential debates.

 “We both believed the American people were not as stupid as some of the folks publishing and programming for them believed,” Lehrer wrote in his 1992 memoir, “A Bus of My Own.”